 Local state HVAC & plumbing codes dictate how your primary drain installation will be in your home.
-When beautiful Fulshear townhomes are built, the developer doesn’t want to see ugly PVC pipes running down the side of your home.
-One way to eliminate that eyesore is to run your HVAC condensation pipes in your home to your bathroom sink.
+When beautiful Fulshear townhomes are built, the developer doesn’t want to see ugly HVAC pipes running down the side of your home.
+One way to eliminate that eyesore is to run your HVAC condensation pipes in your Fulshear home to your bathroom sink.
 The bathroom sink drainage method is not the best method of draining your HVAC system, but it is the most convenient.
-More maintenance is required to your AC system when it’s piped into your bathroom sink.
+More maintenance is required for your AC system when it’s piped into your bathroom sink.
 The bathroom sink clogs up more often, causing your whole ac system to overflow.
 The good news is that the maintenance is simple.
 You only need a socket screwdriver, small bucket, & wet vac to perform your maintenance in your bathroom sink.
-When removing the black hose from the sink, you must have a bucket ready you capture all the water that is about to rush down from the HVAC unit.
+When removing the black hose from the bathroom plumbing, you must have a bucket ready to capture all the water that is about to rush down from the HVAC unit.
 A good gallon of water could come down from your Fulshear & Sugar Land HVAC unit.